 How Do I Tell Someone That I Feel Depressed?

 That isn’t to say that I hadn’t tried to tell people before.
 To me, it seemed obvious that I had a problem, and I assumed the people who knew me well could see that too.
 Not everyone you speak to about depression is going to understand it.
 You may have the dreaded experience of someone asking you ‘why’ you’re depressed.
-Most of the time there is no reason.
+Sometimes there may not be a direct reason.
+A lot of the time, you just haven’t been in a strong enough place to really ask yourself why.
 There may have been a reason that triggered it all at the beginning, but right now, the reason isn’t the issue.
 You don’t have to explain yourself or your feelings – so don’t take it to heart if the reaction you wanted from someone isn’t the reaction you get.
 Move on, and find someone else to confide in.

 As much as anxiety can create a cycle of avoidance, sometimes your intuition is right and you should do what feels right for you.
 No one is going to tell you that your feelings aren’t real.
 That you’ve made it up, or that you’ve exaggerated how you really feel.
 (If they do, then I think they’re also in need of some help).
 Admitting you have issues you need to face is brave, and it’s the first sign that you’re on the right path to a healthier life.
 But, the more you think about how you’ll say it, who you’ll say it to or when you’ll say it, the harder it will be to actually just say it.
 When it comes to depression and anxiety, giving yourself time to think will more often than not, make you feel worse.
 So if you’re sat there umming and ahhing about it, or worse, thinking ‘maybe I’m not depressed, maybe I’m just weaker than everyone else is and I need to toughen up’ – STOP.
 I’ve found that the toughest people – the strongest people – are the ones who don’t actually believe they are.